 While any raw, unsalted nuts are excellent non-animal sources of protein and fats, Brazil nuts make our list because along with Omega 3 fats and Vitamin E, they are one of the best sources of selenium.
 Selenium is your skin’s anti-aging best friend, and because this powerful antioxidant works alongside other antioxidants, such as Vitamin E, it helps protect against sun damage, skin cancer and hyperpigmentation.

-2016 may have been the year of kale, but that doesn’t mean you should forget about other greens, such as spinach, which pack just as powerful a punch.
+Kale has taken centre stage in recent years, but that doesn’t mean you should forget about other greens, such as spinach, which pack just as powerful a punch.
 Leafy greens from Swiss chard to collard greens, are packed with live enzymes, nutrients, vitamins and minerals to amp up your energy levels, while they get to work on your health and skin.
 Beta carotene helps to promote a healthy glow, and is responsible for helping to repair the skin from the inside out.
 Folate is essential for DNA repair, meaning that a cup or two of greens in a salad or a green smoothie, can really help to fight the signs of aging, and leave your skin bright and beautiful.

 Keep in mind, that these are just a few of the excellent foods out there that can positively impact your skin.
 As long as you eat a rainbow of fresh fruits and veggies, whole grains, nut, seeds and oily fish, you are certainly on the right path to longevity and wonderful, healthy skin.
 Check out too some more top anti-aging foods and tips here.